Distance: 15 miles one way

 At the obvious summit you ride past a little settlement of four or five houses, then fasten your seat belt because you’re about to spend some time at speed.
 From here on out the road surface is glass.
 The descent is in two parts.
 The first part switchbacks steeply down off the hilltop.
 This part tests your 40-mph cornering ability.
 You may well meet a car here, but you can see the road well ahead of you, so you should get warning.
 At the bottom, the road turns R and straightens out and you think the excitement is over, but it isn’t.
 The road drops faster than you think, so you can hold 35 mph or more, and the contour, instead of going back and forth, now goes up and down like a wavy slide at a funhouse, with a few curves thrown in.
 It’s unique in my experience, and literally breath-taking.
 You finally roll out, spent, and dead-end at Manning Rd.

 There are a number of ways to get to and from this ride, none of them particularly easy.
 If you want to do a loop, you have two choices, both involving a lot of miles.
 1. The southwest loop, which I know (I’ll describe it from the end of the ride, but you can begin it anywhere), is to go R on Manning, R on Highland, R on Tassajara when Highland dead-ends, L and under 680 when Tassajara ends, R on Danville Blvd. to Main St. of Walnut Creek, R on Ygnacio Valley Rd. (it’s huge and the traffic is truly life-threatening—there are signs telling cyclists to ride on the sidewalk) for far too long, then R on Clayton Rd., which becomes Marsh Creek Rd., which leads to Morgan Territory Rd.
 Some of this is pleasant country riding through grassy hillocks and farms, and some of it is downright unpleasant.
 2. The loop I don’t know is to go the other way and loop back to the east and north: from Morgan Territory Rd. work you way over to Vasco Rd. and go L on Camino Diablo, which becomes Marsh Creek Rd.
-It looks good on a map, but I’ve been advised not to do it, so I pass that warning on to you.
+It looks good on a map, but I’ve been advised not to do it because the traffic is intense (see comment below).

 I loop the ride via BART (see the introduction to the Bay Area region).
 I BART to Concord and ride Clayton Rd., which turns into Marsh Creek Rd.
 You could BART to Walnut Creek, but Clayton is much less harrowing than Ygnasio Valley Rd.
 From the end of Morgan Territory I go R on Manning, R on Highland, L on Tassajara, R on Dublin Blvd., and L down a side road following signs to the BART station—watch for the BART sign as you approach Dougherty—for a total of 43 miles.
 This leg varies from pleasant country riding (Highland) to boring mega-mall with good bike lane (Dublin).
 A reader recommends taking Collier Road off Highland instead of continuing on to Tassajara, a route I’m going to try next time out.